 Also, the half-bandwidths mukeep and mlkeep of the retained banded approximate Jacobian block may be even smaller, to reduce storage and computation costs further.

-For all four half-bandwidths, the values need not be the same on every processor.
+For all four half-bandwidths, the values need not be the same for every process.